cheatham1/SoftwareBook/gettingstarted.md

-Select your VM 'ATLASOpenDataSmall' (which is powered off)
+Select your virtual machine 'ATLASOpenDataSmall' (which is powered off)

 **Make sure you have downloaded the small virtual machine.
 It will be called "ATLASOpenDataSmall"**